 The purpose of ejabberd clustering is to be able to use several servers for a single or small group of large domains, for fault-tolerance and scalability.

-Note that you do not necessarily need clustering if you want to run two large domains independantly.
-You may simply want to run two different independant servers.
+Note that you do not necessarily need clustering if you want to run two large domains independently.
+You may simply want to run two different independent servers.

 However, to build reliable service and support large user base, clustering is a must have feature.